joycejoyce/100-days-of-code/r2-log.md

 **Today's Progress**: 1.
 Complete view of "Create a HabitBuilder" 2.
 Design the home page of HabitBuilder

 **Thoughts:** "Just make a decision" while designing.

+### Day 9: July 23, 2020

+**Today's Progress**: 1.
+Design HabitBuilder's "home" page and "view" page 2.
+Learn React

+**Thoughts:** 1.
+Use shouldComponentUpdate() of React to improve performance.
+2. Use add/removeEventListener in componentDidMount & componentWillUnmount separately (best practice).